-- The UO's safe ride programs provide alternatives to walking alone at night.
+- The UO's Duck Ride program provides alternatives to walking alone at night.
 Students of all gender identities can request a safety escort from UOPD.
 All the services are free to UO students.

 - The university uses the UO Alerts notification system to make students aware of emergencies and what action they can take.
 All students are encouraged to sign up; students can even add family members.